 Complete Streets for St Pete

 Walking is the most basic form of transportation.
 People walk and use mobility devices like wheelchairs every day to meet their needs in St. Pete, but not all our streets were designed to support walking.
+To find out how our streets are doing, we conducted Walk Audits.

-Last week, FCAN volunteers conducted walk audits of 18th Avenue South, the Skyway Marina District, and 28th Street North.
+FCAN volunteers recently conducted walk audits of 18th Avenue South, the Skyway Marina District, and 28th Street North.
 Walk audits are a fun way to evaluate streets in St. Petersburg and identify changes needed to make them Complete Streets.
 Complete Streets can improve health, save lives, and benefit the local economy by making it easier to walk, bike, and shop safely.
 The City of St. Petersburg is creating a Complete Streets plan this year, so now is the time to help more people walk safely in St. Pete!

 What are Complete Streets?